ArnoldDP/OStim-Community-Modlist/README.md

 [M'rissi](https://www.nexusmods.com/skyrimspecialedition/mods/9666) Catgirl with a lot of personality

-[Taliesin](https://www.nexusmods.com/skyrimspecialedition/mods/93413) A bit fruity, a bit edgy, and very lovable
+[Taliesin](https://www.nexusmods.com/skyrimspecialedition/mods/93413) A bit fruity, a bit edgy, probably won't try to kill you

 [Secunda](https://www.nexusmods.com/skyrimspecialedition/mods/93739) I'd call her a sweetheart but she'd probably resort to autocannibalism